Mike the Boilerman -

 4) I am good with 'difficult' boilers.
 Many technicians simply refuse to work on rarer boilers that they don't understand.
 'Powermax' boilers are a good example.
-These and other thermal store boilers (such as the Gulfstream, Electramate, Systemate, Boilermate and Pulsacoil) are surprisingly difficult to get mended.
+These and other thermal store boilers (such as the Electramate, Systemate, Boilermate and Pulsacoil) can be surprisingly difficult to get mended.
 I specialise in these boilers and will arrive with a stock of spares in the van so I can fix in a single visit.
 But like other technicians, there are also certain boilers I don't like working on and avoid whenever possible.
-Now I bet you are busting with curiosity!
+Now I bet you are bursting with curiosity!
 Ok, Worcester Greenstar, Potterton Promax, and anything by Ariston will have me hoping you don't need a visit ;-)

 6) Reliability.
 I turn up when I said I would.
 If I'm significantly delayed I'll call you and re-schedule.
 I'll never leave you waiting all day and not turn up.
 That's a promise.
 Communicating with customers is important.